 Overview

-Ruby Jenco, a field instructor, developed this winter video series to connect students with real Wyoming scientists and foster authentic research experiences.
-Each "Research Day" engages students in hands-on data collection and analysis guided by video introductions from local scientists.
-Students gain foundational research skills and learn how scientists investigate snow science, animal behavior, and ecological change across Wyoming.
+Ruby Jenco, a field instructor at Teton Science Schools (TSS), developed a set of winter videos to connect students with Wyoming scientists and support authentic field research experiences.
+Each "Research Day" at TSS engages students in question generation, data collection, analysis, and sharing, and these winter videos provide introductions and guidance to spark students' ideas and work.
+The three videos share connections to snow science, animal behavior, and ecological change across Wyoming.

 Goals